-Finally and especially, I offer my experience with a sacred medicine that helped me escape my bondage when everything else had failed, and I had given up hope.
+Finally and especially, I offer my extraordinary experience with a sacred medicine that helped me escape my bondage when everything else had failed and I had given up hope.
 Those in the terminal stages of addiction, and especially those who have been on methadone for many years, may find a ray of hope in this.

 A Story about Heroin Addiction and Its Treatment with Ibogaine

-I’ve found that if you stop reading at some point and just close the blog site where you stop, when you open it again it will still be at the same point in the text.
+Each Book page is a continuous scroll of text.
+But I’ve found that if you stop reading at some point and just close the blog site where you stop, when you open it again it will still be at the same point in the text.
 Thus you can read it in bite-sized chunks convenient for you.